supervisely/developer-portal/app-development/advanced/create-export-app-from-template.md

 - it will check that selected project or dataset exist and that you have access to work with it,
 - it will upload your result data to Team Files and clean temporary folder, containing result archive in remote container or local hard drive if you are debugging your app.
 - Your application must return string, containing path to result archive or folder.
+If you return path to folder - this folder will be automatically archived.

 `sly.app.Export` has a `Context` subclass which contains all required information that you need for exporting your data from Supervisely platform: